Directors & Designers

-Amanda Aldridge (Resident Choreographer/Costume Designer) has been at Barter for nineteen seasons, choreographing over 35 and designing costumes for over 145 productions.
-It is a joy for Amanda to be able to combine her two passions.
-Amanda has choreographed and designed Barter’s productions of Annie, The Wizard of Oz, Joseph and the Amazing Technicolor Dreamcoat®, Disney’s Beauty and the Beast, Evita, Oliver, Thoroughly Modern Millie, Singin’ in the Rain, Gypsy, Oklahoma!, My Fair Lady and Camelot and choreographed The Full Monty, The Who’s Tommy and Revolutions.
-Additional Barter designs include Sherlock Holmes and the Case of the Jersey Lily, The Blue-Sky Boys, The Diary of Anne Frank, Dracula!, Gigi, Phantom, 1776 and Keep on the Sunny Side: The Songs and Story of the Original Carter Family.
-Previously, Amanda studied in New York and worked as resident costume designer and choreographer at the American Stage Festival in NH and Merrimack Repertory Theatre in Massachusetts.
+Amanda Aldridge has been at Barter for 23 seasons.
+It is a joy for Amanda to be able to combine her two passions: choreography and costume design.
+Her work at Barter includes more than 160 productions.
+Amanda has choreographed and designed: Curtains, The Marvelous Wonderettes, Anything Goes, The Wizard of Oz, Man of La Mancha, Les Misérables, Cabaret, I’ll Never Be Hungry Again, Beauty and the Beast, Joseph and the Amazing Technicolor Dreamcoat, Evita, Thoroughly Modern Millie, Singin’ in the Rain, and Gypsy.
+Amanda also choreographed: Mary Poppins; Kiss Me, Kate; Zombie Prom; 9 to 5: The Musical; The Full Monty; and The Who’s Tommy.
+Other Barter costume designs include: Dracula!, Gigi, Phantom, 1776, and Keep on the Sunny Side.
+Previously, Amanda studied in New York City and worked as resident costume designer and choreographer at the American Stage Festival, N.H. and Merrimack Repertory Theatre, Mass.